processone/docker-ejabberd/ecs/README.md

 Here are the volume you may want to map:

-- /home/p1/log/: Directory containing log files
+- /home/ejabberd/log/: Directory containing log files
-- /home/p1/db/: Directory containing Mnesia database.
+- /home/ejabberd/db/: Directory containing Mnesia database.
 You should backup or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
+- /home/ejabberd/config/: Directory containing configuration and certificates

 ## Generating ejabberd release